Skip to main content

 2. Sulfonylureas

-As with insulin, it’s important to regularly monitor your blood sugar with this combination.
-If your blood sugar is too low, your healthcare provider may need to make further adjustments.
+Combining sulfonylureas with Trulicity can increase this risk.
+To help prevent hypoglycemia, your prescriber may lower your sulfonylurea dose when starting Trulicity.
+As with insulin, be sure to monitor your blood sugar regularly with this combination.
+If your levels are often too low, your prescriber may need to make further adjustments.

 3. Glinides

-Glinides are a class of medications that also stimulate your pancreas to release insulin.
-Compared to sulfonylureas, they work faster and for a shorter amount of time.
-Because of this, they’re typically taken before each meal.
-Examples include nateglinide (Starlix) and repaglinide
+Meglitinides (also called glinides) work similarly to sulfonylureas.
+Examples include nateglinide (Starlix) and repaglinide.
+They also stimulate your pancreas to release insulin.
+But they work faster and for a shorter amount of time.
+Because of this, you typically take them before each meal.

 4. Fluoroquinolones

-Fluoroquinolones can affect your blood sugar levels.
-This risk is higher if you’re older, or if you’re also taking medications that lower your blood sugar.
-Combining one with Trulicity may cause your blood sugar to get too high (hyperglycemia) or too low (hypoglycemia).
+Fluoroquinolones are antibiotics that can affect blood sugar levels.
+Examples include ciprofloxacin (Cipro) and levofloxacin.
+This risk is higher if you’re older or taking other medications that lower blood sugar.
+When combined with Trulicity, these antibiotics may cause your blood sugar to go too high (hyperglycemia) or too low.

 5. Thiazide diuretics